mohsenrahmanikivi/SmartBLock/tools/readme.md

 Signed transaction size (in bytes):
 300
 ```
- - Then you can copy the raw transaction and propagate it with the help of your Bitcoin node (sendrawtransaction) or an online tools like this
+ - Then you can copy the raw transaction and propagate it with the help of your Bitcoin node (sendrawtransaction) or an online tool like this
    https://live.blockcypher.com/btc/pushtx/